Free: Assessment Does your website build trust with buyers and bring in revenue?

 Well-constructed titles do two important things:

 Good titles are a key part of SEO best practices and should be among the very first things you consider when creating content.
-If your web pages get indexed by search engines and end up ranking but don’t get clicks, Google will replace them in the search results with articles that do get clicked.
+If your web pages get indexed by search engines and end up ranking but don’t get clicks, Google will replace them in the search results with content that does get clicked.

 Because headings provide Google with a better idea of what the page is about as well as your pages’ structure, they are heavily weighted.
 Including a secondary keyword in your subheadings, for example, tells Google that you not only cover the main topic but also other parts of the topic and are hitting it from several angles.